bchfonz/Startup/README.md

 br and hr can be used to style the website a little bit

 <br>

+ SIMON: Ben
+ <script src='.js'></script> is how you add the JS file to an HTML file. add the .js file at the end of the body of the HTML file
+onclick="class.function(parameters)" is how to add JS functionality to your HTML

+document.querySelector pulls certain items from the DOM (HTML code) document.createElement('html tag') allows you to create HTML elements via javascript.
+This is useful for things like displaying the scores localStorage.setItem creates a new item in the local storage.
+This is used for the login page as well as a way to keep track of the scores localStorage.getItem gets items from the local storage.
+Use JSON.parse to then convert it into a string for JS

+View JS almost as a little editor.
+There is all this HTML that breaks down into nodes and a tree of nodes and the JS picks nodes and edits and adds to the nodes.

 Carson: Something I learned was more about github in general.
 I've never used it before extensively and it looks like in this class we will, and I know that we will need to use it in the future in jobs and what not.
 Just learning how to navigate the site and how everything works was very interesting.